Fermain/night-owls-go/app/e2e/README.md

-# End-to-End (E2E) Tests - Best Practice Implementation
+# End-to-End Testing

-This directory contains a modern, best-practice implementation of e2e tests for the Community Watch application.
+This directory contains a modern, best-practice implementation of e2e tests for the Night Owls Control application.

 ## Philosophy